-How important is a 60 inch deck and 3.0 HP motor?
+How important are a 60-inch deck and 3.0 HP motor?

-Our list of treadmills below, include a few with these premium specifications.
+Our list of treadmills below includes a few with these premium specifications.
 We set out the running deck length and horsepower for each.

 Note that running deck length and horsepower aren’t the only specifications to consider… there’s speed, incline percent, folding vs. non-folding, the warranty as well as digital features (which vary greatly across brands and models).